-On the weekend of March 4, I spent several hours with a film crew from Japan, explaining the origin of Washington’s cherry blossoms and Eliza Scidmore’s role in helping to bring them to America.
-They’re producing a documentary for the TBS network, to air on March 18, 2017, as part of its “Mystery Hunter” series.
+On the weekend of February 4, I spent several hours with a film crew from Japan, explaining the origin of Washington’s cherry blossoms and Eliza Scidmore’s role in helping to bring them to America.
+They’re producing a documentary for the TBS network, to air March 18, 2017, as part of its “Mystery Hunter” series.

 What a hard-working group they were.
 They visited me at home for an interview on Friday afternoon — just hours after arriving on a long flight from Tokyo!